joao-alegria/RI/README.md

 python3 QueryIndex.py -o ../results -r 0.3 -c 1000 -l 10 -f pseudo -n 20 ../queries.txt ../input 1 0.5
 ```

+Auxiliary script where created such as IndexAnalyzer to analyze the resulting indexes, the rocchio auxiliary script to simulate offline user feedback to the system and QueryAnalyzer to calculate the performance metrics of the system.

 ## Authors